CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 * The sobelx grandient
 * The magnitude gradient

-I then converted the image to hls, and applied a threshold on the saturation channel.
+I then converted the image to hls, and applied a threshold on the saturation channel, filtering out the pixels where the lightness was under 20.
 ![Fig 4](./output_images/apply_threshold.jpg)

 To achieve the result I took the pixels that are both in the magnitude binary image, and sobelx binary image.
 And added to them the saturation binary pixels that fit my threshold.